-5011 Sign Lighting, \$1,153,401.
-Lights for overhead signs periodically need to be relamped.
+5011 Sign and Roadway Lighting Rehabilitation, \$1,153,401.
+This project provides for rehabilitation of roadway, sign lighting, and plaza lighting at existing points along the corridor.
+Lights for overhead signs periodically need to be re-lamped.
 Additionally, higher intensity lighting is required to be used at decision points to increase the driver's awareness of these decision areas and increase safety.
+This project also provides for rehabilitation for electric service panels along the corridor which provides power to components.